whisthq/whist/core-ts/README.md

 ## Development Workflow

-One of the goals of `core-ts` is to extract out common code in the Fractal website and Fractal client application.
+One of the goals of `core-ts` is to extract out common code in the Whist website and Whist client application.
 Those code bases are run in a browser environment and setup with Hot Module Reloading, making it easy to save a file and see how your changes work.

 Because `core-ts` is decoupled from Electron or Create React App, we need a manual setup so that we can interact with code as we're developing.
 Here's a few ways may want to work, depending on the job you're doing.